PaddlePaddle/docs/doc/fluid/design/mkldnn/nhwc/nhwc.md

 Hence either all ``data_format`` attributes are set to ``NCHW`` (default) or to ``NHWC``, there is no support for having some operators having ``data_format`` set to ``NCHW`` while some others to ``NHWC``.

-Another element to consider is that PaddlePaddle ``NHWC`` data layout as supported by non-MKLDNN CPU implementations is that ``NHWC`` data arrangement is only applicable to input signal e.g. parameters of listed operators are always using ``NCHW`` PaddlePaddle layout.
+Another element to consider is that PaddlePaddle ``NHWC`` data layout as supported by non-MKLDNN CPU implementations is only applicable to input signal.
+This mean that operator input signals may have either ``NHWC`` or ``NCHW`` data arrangement.
+On the other hand operators' learnable parameters (i.e. of those listed above) are always using ``NCHW`` PaddlePaddle data layout.

 Final element is that PaddlePaddle data layout change how shape of data looks like.
 For example ``NCHW`` data shape of [2, 3, 4, 5] when being transformed to ``NHWC`` data will have a shape of [2, 4, 5, 3].
 This is different from MKL-DNN shape description which is always ``NCHW`` order even if data underneath is ``NHWC``, ``NCHW16C`` or other.